 The site features amenities such as an 111-room hotel and two parking garages.

 The Riviera received its final URA Board approval and closed in May 2018.
-Construction began in June 2018 and is expected to be completed in late 2019.
+Construction began in June 2018 and is currently working on tenant buildout.

 - Developer: Burns and Scalo Real Estate